All of the Positions in Football: Complete List of Positions and Their Responsibilities

 The offensive line is a line of five people called offensive linemen.
 Offensive linemen protect the quarterback and open holes for running backs.
 The center's job is to snap the ball to the quarterback, to make blocks and to protect the quarterback.
 The guards and tackles make blocks for running backs and protect their quarterback while he throws passes.
 The tight end is an offensive lineman that blocks, but he also catches passes.

 While there are no official statistics for offensive line, the pancake block is the stuff offensive lineman put on their highlight reels.
 With a pancake block, dominant offensive lineman literally put the defensive player flat on their back.

 Wide receivers are responsible for catching passes thrown by the quarterback.
 The role of the receiver is to run pass routes.
 They use their speed and quickness to evade the other team's defensive players as they try to get open to catch passes.
 Receivers also make blocks for the quarterback, for other receivers and for the running backs.

 Defensive tackles, defensive ends and the nose guard make up the defensive line.
 The nose guard plays in the center of the defensive line.
 His job is to stop the run up the middle.
 Tackles play on either side of the nose guard and try to stop the run play.
 In some cases, they can break through and hurry or sack the quarterback.
 Defensive ends play at the end of the defensive line.
 Ends work to sack the quarterback and try to prevent running backs from getting farther down the field.

-Linebackers and Defensive Backfield
+What are Linebackers and Defensive Backfield?

 Linebackers are usually the best tacklers on the team.
 They play behind the defensive line and are responsible for defending both run and pass plays.
 The defensive backfield is made up of cornerbacks and safeties.
 Their job is to cover the wide receivers, to break up passes and to make interceptions.
 They also make tackles, work to stop the run and try to sack the quarterback.